ChenReuven/retro-game/README.md

 1. Open the game in your web browser.
 2. On the splash screen, select a difficulty level.
 3. Click the "Start Game" button to begin.
-4. Use the arrow keys to move your paddle up and down.
+4. Use the arrow keys or a gamepad controller to move your paddle up and down.
 5. The game ends when a player reaches a score of 5.
 6. The winner is displayed on the screen, and you can restart the game by clicking the "Restart Game" button.